tguerin/newton/website/docs/custom.md

 duration properly.
 Most of the time it will `totalElapsed` a property from the effect, which is the total elapsed time in milliseconds since the effect started.

+`StraightPathTransformation` is the function applied to know what is the position of the particle given a `progress`.
+In this example, the particle will travel in a straight line following an angle of 90 degrees (going down).

 `randomDuration` is provided by the `Effect` class and will give random duration based on `EffectConfiguration.minDuration` and `EffectConfiguration.maxDuration`.